 Once upon a time, Johnson led the league in receiving yards.
 He also caught touchdown passes from Tom Brady.
 But kicker?
-That’s a new one from the 42-year-old.
+That was a new one from the now 43-year-old.

 Without a cleat on his pant foot, Johnson casually runs up to the ball and drills it through the uprights.
 It was impressive, no doubt, and his wild reaction shows how excited he was.

 Johnson, a former second-round pick in the 2001 NFL Draft who last played in the preseason for the Miami Dolphins in 2012, clearly still has the passion to play.
 This isn’t the first time he’s shown off his field goal skills, but this was perhaps the most impressive.

 Throughout his NFL career, which was all in the AFC, Johnson hauled in 766 passes for 11,059 receiving yards and found the end zone 67 times.
 It might not be enough to get into the Pro Football Hall of Fame, but he was one of the most dynamic players and polarizing figures in the game.

 Johnson getting a tryout would have been magical, whether he made the 53-man roster or not.